WhitmanCS370/OGGS_repo/README.md

   - Graphical User Interface (GUI) for easier interaction.
   - Features for adding/recording new sounds.
   - Web interface for remote access and browsing.

+Oliver Baltzer: I worked on implementing each existing feature with the new GUI and fixed bugs as they came up, I also implemented the system for automatic tagging.